IBM/AutoMLPipeline.jl/docs/src/tutorial/pipeline.md

 for examining the final output of the transformation prior to feeding it to the model.

-Let us now transform the caterical features into one-hotbit-encoding (ohe) and examine the results:
+Let us now transform the categorical features into one-hot-bit-encoding (ohe) and examine the results:
 ```@example pipeline
 pop_ohe = @pipeline catf |> ohe